Lectures on piecewise distance-preserving maps: Preface

-\parbf{Acknowledgments.} We would like to thank Arseniy Akopyan, Robert Lang, Alexei Tarasov for their help.
-Also we would like to thank all the students in our class for their participation and true interest.
+\parbf{Acknowledgments.} We would like to thank Arseniy Akopyan, Robert Lang, Vansh Sehrawat, and Alexei Tarasov for their help.
+We would also like to thank all the students in our class for their participation and true interest.